codefellows-seattle-javascript-401d19/16-19-auth/lab-matt/README.md

-# 17: Relational-Modeling
+# 19: Basic Authentication
-Description: **Lab 17 of Code Fellows JavaScript 401d19** </br>
+Description: **Lab 19 of Code Fellows JavaScript 401d19** </br>
 Author: **Matthew LeBlanc** </br>
-Date: **12/19/17**
+Date: **12/21/17**

 ## Features
-This lab features creating a login account for a server with a hash algorithm and a cryptic algorithm
+This lab features creating a login account for a server with a hash algorithm and a cryptic algorithm, which also includes a profile, vehicle model, and image asset management.

 ## Tech/Framework Used
 - node.js